Prioritizing Samples in Reinforcement Learning with Reducible Loss: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a new prioritization scheme for experience replay, Reducible Loss (ReLo), which is based on the principle of frequently sampling data points that have potential for loss reduction.
+In this paper, we have proposed a new prioritization scheme for experience replay, Reducible Loss (ReLo), which is based on the principle of frequently sampling data points that have the potential for loss reduction.
 We obtain a measure of the reducible loss through the difference in loss of the online model and a hold-out model on a data point.
 In practice, we use the target network in $Q$ value methods as a proxy for a hold-out model.

-ReLo avoids the pitfall that comes with naively sampling points based only on the magnitude of the loss since having a high loss does not imply that the data point is actually learnable.
-While alleviating this issue, ReLo retains the positive aspects of vanilla PER, thereby improving the performance of deep RL algorithms.
-This has been empirically verified on both continuous and discrete control tasks using a variety of algorithms: SAC, DQN, and Rainbow.
-It is very simple to implement, requiring just the addition of a few lines of code to vanilla PER.
-It is also general and can be applied to any off-policy algorithm and is agnostic to the choice of target network update mechanism.
+ReLo avoids the pitfalls that come with naively sampling points based only on the magnitude of the loss since having a high loss does not imply that the data point is actually learnable.
+While alleviating this issue, ReLo retains the positive aspects of PER, thereby improving the performance of deep RL algorithms.
+It is very simple to implement, requiring just the addition of a few lines of code to PER, and similar to PER it can be applied to any off-policy algorithm.
 Since it requires only one additional forward pass through the target network, the computational cost of ReLo is minimal, and there is very little overhead in integrating it into an algorithm.

-While the reducible loss can be intuitively reasoned about and has been tested empirically, future work should theoretically analyse the sampling differences between ReLo and vanilla PER about the kind of samples that they tend to prioritize or ignore.
+While the reducible loss can be intuitively reasoned about and tested empirically, future work should theoretically analyze the sampling differences between ReLo and PER about the kind of samples that they tend to prioritize or ignore.
 This deeper insight would allow us to find flaws in how we approach non-uniform sampling in deep RL algorithms similar to work done in \citet{fujimoto2020equivalence}.
+It would provide an analysis of the change in learning dynamics induced by PER and ReLo.

 \begin{ack} The authors would like to thank the Digital Research Alliance of Canada for compute resources, NSERC, Google and CIFAR for research funding.
-We would also like to thank Nanda Krishna, Jithendaraa Subramanian, Vincent Michalski, Soma Karthik and Kargil Mishra for reviewing early versions of this paper. \end{ack}
+We would like to thank Nathan Rahn and Pierluca D'Oro for their feedback and comments.
+We also thank Nanda Krishna, Jithendaraa Subramanian, Vincent Michalski, Soma Karthik and Kargil Mishra for reviewing early versions of this paper. \end{ack}